-6. Planned expe nditure Quality of tea aching for all Action Intended outcome(s) What is the evidence and rationale for this choice?
+Quality of tea aching for all Action Intended outcome(s) What is the evidence and rationale for this choice?
 How will you ensure it is effectively implemented?
 Staff lead When will you review implementation?
 [Effective practice is to combine professional knowledge with robust evidence about approaches that are known to be effective.
-You may wish to consult external evidence sources such as the EEF Teaching and Learning Toolkit, the National Foundation for Educational Research (NfER) report on supporting the attainment of
+You may wish to consult external evidence sources such as the EEF Teaching and Learning Toolkit, the

-disadvantaged pupils, Ofsted's 2013 report on the pupil premium and Ofsted's 2014 report on pupil premium progress.]
+Total budgeted cost ( £): National Foundation for Educational Research (NfER) report on supporting the attainment of disadvantaged pupils, Ofsted's 2013 report on the pupil premium and Ofsted's 2014 report on pupil premium progress.]

-Total budgeted cost ((£):
+Total Bungeton Cook 1-7-

-Targeted support
+Targeted I support

 Action Intended outcome(s) What is the evidence and rationale for this choice?
 How will you ensure it is effectively implemented?
 Staff lead When will you review implementation?

-Total budgeted cost ((£):
+Total budgeted cost ( (£) :

 Other ap proaches

 Action Intended outcome(s) What is the evidence and rationale for this choice?
 How will you ensure it is effectively implemented?
 Staff lead When will you review implementation?

-Total budgeted cost (£):
+Total budgeted cost ( (£) :

-7. Additional detail
+7. Additional det

-[Use this section to annex or refer to additional information which you have used to support the sections above.]
+[Use this section to a [Use this section to annex or refer to additional information which you have used to support the sections above.]